Valpodi/enterprisediodeemulator/README.md

 Please note that while the emulator can use DNS name resolution for the destination IP address, the diode will only support IP addresses.

+### Running the emulator locally
+To run the emulator on your local machine the egressIpAddress in the config file should be set to the docker bridge network gateway IP address 172.17.0.1.

 ### Building the emulator
 Build the emulator docker container with: